bokeh/bokeh/docs/bokeh/source/docs/user_guide/interaction/tools.rst

 and **Delete** patches and multi-lines:

 Add patch/multi-line
-  Double tap to add the first vertex, then use tap to add each subsequent vertex.
-To finalize the draw action, double tap to insert the final vertex or press the ESC key.
+  Press tap to add the first vertex, then use tap to add each subsequent vertex.
+To finalize the draw action, press tap to insert the final vertex or press the ESC key.

 Move patch/multi-line